smaurya4941/Education-website/README.md

-# 💼 Bizwoke (InfyJobs) - Premium Job Portal Platform
+# 💼 Sachin- Premium Job Portal Platform

-Bizwoke is a premium, feature-rich job portal application designed to bridge the gap between candidates seeking jobs and employers looking for top talent.
+Sachin is a premium, feature-rich job portal application designed to bridge the gap between candidates seeking jobs and employers looking for top talent.
 Built with a modern tech stack (Laravel 10, Livewire 3, and Bootstrap), the platform offers a robust administrative system, custom branding support, localized content, and subscription monetizations out of the box.

 ---